Updated on December 4, 2024.

-Odds are, you’ve heard of a congenital heart defect (CHD).
-It’s the most common type of birth defect—a problem with one or more structures of the heart that develops in the womb and is present when a baby is born.
-The Centers for Disease Control and Prevention (CDC) estimates that each year, nearly 1 percent of children are born with a CHD.
-These defects can range from mild to serious.
+Odds are, you’ve heard of congenital heart defects (CHDs).
+They’re the most common type of congenital difference—a problem with one or more structures of the heart that develops in the womb and is present when a baby is born.
+Each year, about 1 percent of children are born with a CHD, according to the Centers for Disease Control and Prevention (CDC).
+These issues can range from mild to serious.
 Some may require surgery and could lead to other health problems.

 One of these problems is an abnormal heartbeat, called an arrhythmia.
-When you have an arrhythmia, your heart beats too quickly, too slowly or in an erratic pattern.
-Arrhythmias can hinder blood flow to the body, damaging organs and contributing to a range of potentially life-threatening health conditions, including cardiac arrest and stroke.
+When you have an arrhythmia, your heart beats too quickly, too slowly, or in an erratic pattern.
+Arrhythmias can hinder blood flow to the body.
+They can damage organs and contribute to a range of potentially life-threatening health conditions, including cardiac arrest and stroke.

-People with a CHD are more prone to arrhythmias than people without a CHD, since variations in heart structure and function can influence how the heart beats.
-Arrhythmias can be caused by a CHD itself or from scarring that forms after surgery to correct a CHD.
-They may occur at any time in CHD patients—at birth, during childhood or later on in life.
-Fortunately, healthcare providers may be able to detect and treat these arrhythmias before they become even more serious issues.
+People with a CHD are more prone to arrhythmias than people without a CHD.
+That’s because variations in heart structure and function can influence how the heart beats.
+Arrhythmias can be caused by a CHD itself or from scarring that forms after surgery to treat a CHD.
+They may occur at any time in CHD patients—at birth, during childhood, or later in life.
+Fortunately, healthcare providers (HCPs) may be able to detect and treat these arrhythmias before they become more serious issues.

 Risk factors for CHDs

 Many CHDs and associated arrhythmias have roots in early pregnancy, when the heart is developing.
-Though the exact cause of an individual CHD is often unknown, gene mutations and chromosomal conditions may be significant factors, likely in combination with exposures during pregnancy.
+The exact cause of an individual CHD is often unknown.
+But gene mutations and chromosomal conditions may be major factors, likely in combination with exposures during pregnancy.

-“There are certain commonly used medications moms might take that lead to rhythm disturbance,” says Charles Fuenzalida, MD, an electrophysiologist with Aurora Denver Cardiology Associates, who practices at The Medical Center of Aurora, in Aurora, Colorado.
-These medications include statins, ACE inhibitors, lithium, thalidomide and an acne drug called isotretinoin.
+“There are certain commonly used medications pregnant people might take that lead to rhythm disturbance,” says Charles Fuenzalida, MD, an electrophysiologist with Aurora Denver Cardiology Associates in Aurora, Colorado.
+These medications include statins, ACE inhibitors, thalidomide, an acne drug called isotretinoin, and some drugs used to treat epilepsy and anxiety.

-Other possible contributors include having a certain health condition during pregnancy, such as diabetes, rubella or lupus.
-Drinking or smoking during pregnancy can play a role, too.
+Other possible contributors include having a health condition during pregnancy such as diabetes, rubella, or lupus.
+Drinking alcohol or smoking during pregnancy increases the risk of CHDs, as well.

 Arrhythmias linked to CHDs

-There are many kinds of arrhythmias that someone may develop as a result of a CHD.
+There are many kinds of arrhythmias that a person may develop as a result of a CHD.
 In one kind of arrhythmia, called tachycardia, the heart beats too fast.
 Tachycardias include, but are not limited to:

-- Supraventricular tachycardia (SVT): SVT often starts in the heart’s upper chambers, called the atria, and is characterized by a sudden, very rapid heartbeat.
-SVT affects up to 20 percent of adults with congenital heart disease, according to the American College of Cardiology.
+- Supraventricular tachycardia (SVT): SVT often starts in the heart’s upper chambers, called the atria.
+It’s characterized by a sudden, very rapid heartbeat.
+SVT affects up to 20 percent of adults with a CHD, according to the American College of Cardiology.

-- Ventricular tachycardia: Like SVT, ventricular tachycardia is characterized by a faster-than-normal heartbeat, but it originates in the heart’s lower chambers, called the ventricles.
+- Ventricular tachycardia: Like SVT, ventricular tachycardia is characterized by a faster-than-normal heartbeat.
+But it starts in the heart’s lower chambers, called the ventricles.
 It is considered a life-threatening condition and is less common than SVT.

 - Atrial fibrillation (AFib) and atrial flutter: These tachycardias begin in the atria and increase the risk of stroke.
-During AFib, the atria beat wildly and out of sync with the ventricles.
+During atrial fibrillation, the atria beat wildly and out of sync with the ventricles.

 In another form of arrhythmia called bradycardia, the heart beats too slowly.
-Common bradycardias associated with CHDs include:
+Common bradycardias linked to CHDs include:

 - Sinus node dysfunction: This commonly occurs after surgery to fix a CHD.
 The sinus node is often referred to as the heart’s “natural pacemaker” since it keeps the electrical system that regulates heartbeats running smoothly.

-Another type of arrhythmia: premature or irregular heartbeats, which frequently occur in young children.
-They’re typically considered normal and relatively minor, though they can be linked to an underlying CHD or CHD surgery.
+Another type of arrhythmia is premature or irregular heartbeat.
+It frequently occurs in young children.
+It’s typically considered normal and relatively minor, though it can be linked to an underlying CHD or CHD surgery.

-In both children and adults, many arrhythmias are asymptomatic, meaning they don’t have symptoms; these are often relatively harmless and may be discovered during a routine physical exam.
+In both children and adults, many arrhythmias are asymptomatic, meaning they don’t have symptoms.
+They’re often relatively harmless and may be discovered during a routine physical exam.
 They may not need treatment.

 - Weakness